awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-viewercertificate.md

 `IamCertificateId`  <a name="cfn-cloudfront-distribution-viewercertificate-iamcertificateid"></a>
 In CloudFormation, this field name is `IamCertificateId`\.
 Note the different capitalization\.
 If the distribution uses `Aliases` \(alternate domain names or CNAMEs\) and the SSL/TLS certificate is stored in [AWS Identity and Access Management \(AWS IAM\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_server-certs.html), provide the ID of the IAM certificate\.
-If you specify an IAM certificate ID, you must also specify values for `MinimumProtocolVerison` and `SSLSupportMethod`\. \(In CloudFormation, the field name is `SslSupportMethod`\.
+If you specify an IAM certificate ID, you must also specify values for `MinimumProtocolVersion` and `SSLSupportMethod`\. \(In CloudFormation, the field name is `SslSupportMethod`\.
 Note the different capitalization\.\)
 *Required*: Conditional
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)